 M7 – Client Code Quality

 This category includes risk stemming from vulnerabilities like buffer overflows, format string vulnerabilities, and various other code-level mistakes where the vulnerability allows code to be executed on the mobile device.
-According to OWASP, bad code can allow attackers to exploit the business logic and potentially bypass security controls enforced on the device.
+According to OWASP, bad code can allow attackers to exploit the organization logic and potentially bypass security controls enforced on the device.

 M8 – Code Tampering

 Attackers can tamper with or install a backdoor on an app, re-sign it and publish the malicious version to third-party app marketplaces.
 Such attacks typically target popular apps and financial apps.
 Developers should employ anti-tamper and tamper-detection techniques to detect and prevent illegitimate applications from executing.